-Mack and Teri travelled with Rickshaw in 2014, taking in the sights and sounds of Thailand, Laos and Cambodia.
-On his return Mack was kind enough to share his lovely photos and exciting Indochina adventures with us…
+Mack and Teri travelled with Rickshaw taking in the sights and sounds of Thailand, Laos and Cambodia.
+On his return, Mack was kind enough to share his lovely photos and exciting Indochina adventures with us…

 The sensory overload of the Chiang Mai night market was pleasantly hallucinogenic: pulsing didgeridoo music, squid on a grill, a row of 20 women massaging feet, acres of exotic handmade goods, produce from another galaxy, deep-fried tarantula — we want to go back tomorrow (though my wife wouldn’t kiss me after I ate the spider).